Scurvyez/Scurvyez/README.md

                 .AddDescription(
-                    "A realistic yet random solar system generator.", "Based on real-world math and current scientific knowledge of the universe."), };
+                    "A realistic yet random solar system generator.", "Based on real-world math and current scientific knowledge of the universe."),

+            new UnityProject("Panic Squares")
+                .AddDescription(
+                    "You control a square with a tail.
+Collect other squares while avoiding various objects and collecting short-lived abilities before the timer runs out and all lives are lost.")
+        };
     }
 }